rshuhuachen/great-tit-methylation-genes-environment/README.md

 3. genes.for.GOrilla.GeneticNK.txt and genes.for.GOrilla.FosterNK.txt: These files contain lists of genes significant for brood of origin (GeneticNK) and brood of rearing (FosterNK), respectively.
 These datafiles were used as input for GOrilla, and are sorted by descending significance (i.e. lowest p-value at the top).

 In addition, raw data can be found in the following public repositories:
-1. Raw reads can be found on NCBI under BioProject X with accession numbers X
+1. Raw reads can be found on NCBI under BioProject ID PRJNA208335 with accession numbers X
 2. Reference genome parus major v1.1 can be downloaded from https://www.ncbi.nlm.nih.gov/assembly/GCF_001522545.3
-3. gff3 files for annotation can be found at X (Laine et al., 2016)